Siege of Pensacola: Siege

 In early May, Gálvez was surprised to receive chiefs of the Tallapoosa Creeks, who came offering to supply the Spanish army with meat.
-Gálvez arranged the purchase of beef cattle from them, and also requested that they appeal to the British-allied Creeks and Choctaws to cease their attacks.
+Gálvez arranged the purchase of beef cattle from them and also requested that they appeal to the British-allied Creeks and Choctaws to cease their attacks.
 On May 8, a howitzer shell struck the magazine in Fort Crescent, exploding it and sending black smoke billowing.
 Fifty-seven British troops were killed by the devastating blast, and Ezpeleta quickly led the light infantry in a charge to take the stricken fort.
 The Spanish moved howitzers and cannons into what remained of it and opened fire on the next two British forts.
-Pensacola's defenders returned fired from Fort George, but were soon overwhelmed by the massive Spanish firepower.
+Pensacola's defenders returned fired from Fort George but were soon overwhelmed by the massive Spanish firepower.

-Two days later, realizing his final line of fortification could not survive the barrage, General John Campbell reluctantly surrendered Fort George and Prince of Wales Redoubt.
-The garrison raised a white flag over Fort George at 3 in the afternoon of May 10, 1781.
+On May 10, realizing his final line of fortification could not survive the barrage General John Campbell reluctantly surrendered Fort George and Prince of Wales Redoubt.
 More than 1,100 British and colonial troops were taken prisoner, and 200 casualties were sustained.
 The Spanish army lost 74 dead, with another 198 wounded.

 Gálvez personally accepted the surrender of General John Campbell, ending British sovereignty in West Florida after signing the capitulation.
 The Spanish fleet left Pensacola for Havana on June 1 to prepare assaults on the remaining British possessions in the Caribbean.
-Gálvez appointed O'Neill the Spanish Governor of West Florida, and his Hibernia Regiment departed with the fleet.
+Gálvez appointed O'Neill the Spanish governor of West Florida, and his Hibernia Regiment departed with the fleet.